 What to Expect on Gamedevtuts+

 If you’ve ever wanted to learn about game development, or brush up on what you already know, we think you’re really going to love our latest site!
 We’ll be publishing a combination of step-by-step written tutorials and screencasts/video lessons.
-Most weeks you’ll see 4-5 high quality tutorials, tips, and articles, so make sure to subscribe to the Gamedevtuts+ RSS feed so you don’t miss a thing.
+Most weeks you’ll see 4-5 high quality tutorials, tips, and articles, so make sure to subscribe to the Gamedevtuts+so you don’t miss a thing.

-If you’re an experienced game developer and you have the skills to create a screencast or text and image tutorial for Gamedevtuts+, it’s easy to familiarize yourself with the guidelines and pitch your idea.
+If you’re an experienced game developer and you have the skills to create a screencast or text and image tutorial for Gamedevtuts+, it’s easy to.
 We’d love to help you pass on your experience.

 Subscribe, Follow & Stay Up To Date